navneeth31/placement_guidance/README.md

      - Copy the configuration object

 4. **Environment Configuration**
-   - Create a `.env` file in the root directory
+   - Modify the `.env` file in the root directory
    - Add your Firebase configuration:
      ```env
      REACT_APP_FIREBASE_API_KEY=your_api_key